-The Plan Board is responsible for formulating investment strategies, asset allocation, and contracting with investment management firms and professionals.
+The Plan Board is responsible for formulating investment strategies, asset allocation, and monitoring the performance of investment management firms and professionals.
 The Plan Board has formal written objectives and guidelines contained in the Plan's Investment Policy, in which asset allocation targets, investment objectives, and investment manager guidelines are specified.
 Changes to the Investment Policy must be approved by the Plan Board.